West Coast Wilderness Railway - Queenstown & Strahan

 Regatta Point Station, The Esplanade, Strahan

-RACK AND GORGE JOURNEYS WILL RECOMMENCE from 22nd September, 2020, departing Queenstown on Tuesday, Thursday and Saturday at 9am-1pm.
+RACK AND GORGE JOURNEY departs Queenstown on Tuesday, Thursday and Saturday at 9am.

-To allow West Coast Wilderness Railway to manage the safety of our passengers and staff, we have made the following updates to our operation:
+To allow West Coast Wilderness Railway to manage passenger safety the following updates to operations have been introduced:

 Please contact the West Coast Wilderness Railway or the West Coast Visitor Information Centre for a copy of the COVID-19 Terms and Conditions or for further clarification.

-RIVER TO RAINFOREST JOURNEYS have been SUSPENDED until JANUARY, 2021.
+RIVER TO RAINFOREST JOURNEYS departing Strahan will recommence January, 2021.

-River and Rainforest 4 hour tour takes you from the shores of Macquarie Harbour into the rainforest and mountains of Tasmania’s rugged west coast.
+River and Rainforest - a 4 hour tour taking you from the shores of Macquarie Harbour into the rainforest and mountains of Tasmania’s rugged West Coast.